Current

 Samsara

-Fleet visibility, devices, telematics, geofences, maintenance, and rollout support.
+Fleet visibility, Teltonika-backed devices, telematics, geofences, maintenance, coaching, and rollout support for industrial operations.

 Vanta